 Chorus and Waltman (2016) investigated the effect of self-citations on impact factors during the period 1987–2015 in all fields of the Sciences and the Social Sciences from WOS data and concluded that self-citation malpractice generates an ‘inflated importance of journals and biased journal rankings’ (Chorus and Waltman 2016).
 Similar pernicious effects can be expected from citation stacking when journals cite each other to raise their impact factors (Heneberg 2016).

 The results serve to point out how self-citation rates and intra-MPDI citation rates both followed a rise between 2018 and 2019.
-Both, self-citation and intra-MDPI citation rates artificially inflated the numerator in the journal impact-factor calculation, raising the journal impact value.
+Both, self-citation and intra-MDPI citation rates directly affects the numerator in the journal impact-factor calculation, raising the journal impact value.

 Conclusions

 While there may be easily recognizable predatory journals, others have crept into prestigious databases such as Scopus (Cortegiani et al. 2020b), PubMed (Manca et al. 2018), MEDLINE, or Embase (Hayden 2020) with the appearance of legitimate scientific journals.
 Many of the studies on predatory journals in different scientific fields have been completed in reference to the journals listed on Beall’s list, since discontinued (Shen and Bjork 2015; Frandsen 2017; Demir 2018; Alrawadieh 2020; Downes 2020).
-However, to the best of the author’s knowledge, the study of a dubious publisher, such as MDPI has not been approached, except on rare occasions.
-MDPI was on Beall’s list until its appeal and it has been downgraded and then upgraded by the NSD, except for very specific occasional failings in one of the MDPI-journals, Sustainability, in relation to self-citations (Copiello 2019) and its APC (Koo 2019).
+However, to the best of the author’s knowledge, the study of a publisher such as MDPI has not been approached, except for very specific research on one of the MDPI-journals, Sustainability, in relation to self-citations (Copiello 2019) and its APC (Khoo 2019).

 This investigation has approached the study of MDPI-journals that are ranked in the 2019 edition of JCR.
 Even though, on the one hand, the Journal Impact Factor is qualified by Ioannidis and Thombs (2019) as ‘the most widely used, misused and abused bibliometric index in academic science’, it is, on the other hand, a widely used tool for curricula evaluation and for making grant awards, as well as being used as a selection criterion for the dissemination of scientific results.
 Incorporation on the WOS and having a Journal Impact Factor provides a veneer of quality to the journal that extends to the authors that publish in it.
 It is therefore important to assess how each journal achieves the ranking that is published by Clarivate each year as a Journal Impact Factor.

-The results presented above showed that the 53 MDPI-journals under analysis possess, to a greater or lesser degree, some of the criteria for the identification of predatory journals and deviate from best editorial and publication practices when e.g. mimicking names and claiming rapid publication.
+The results presented above showed that the 53 MDPI-journals under analysis possess, to a greater or lesser degree, some of the criteria from various definitions for the identification of predatory journals and may deviate from best editorial and publication practices when e.g. mimicking names.
 The COPE/DOAJ/OASPA/WAME Principles for Transparency and Best Practices in Scholarly Publishing stipulate that journal names should not be easily confused with another journal and that journal websites should not guarantee very short peer-review times (as a member of COPE and DOAJ, MDPI could hardly argue that it ignores those Principles).
-Additionally, the constant and quite exceptional increase in the number of articles published in MDPI-journals between 2018 and 2019, reinforced by an exponential increase in the number of special issues, which easily outweigh the number of regular publications (above all in view of the previsions for 2020), together with an opportune increase in APC fees all raises serious concerns over the legitimacy of MDPI as a publisher, at the very least because its ‘APC-based business model alters the economic and scientific incentives in academic publishing’ (Siler 2020).
+Additionally, the constant and quite exceptional increase in the number of articles published in MDPI-journals between 2018 and 2019, reinforced by an exponential increase in the number of special issues, which easily outweigh the number of regular publications (above all in view of the previsions for 2020), together with an increase in APC fees could bring into question the status of MDPI as a publisher, at the very least because its ‘APC-based business model alters the economic and scientific incentives in academic publishing’ (Siler 2020).